UIC-HPC/Sp25Website/_assignments/mpi_ii.md

 }
 ```

-## Instructions
+## Instructions for Data Distribution and Summation Assignment

-1. Ensure you have a C++ compiler and the MPI library by loading the appropriate modules.
+1. **Environment Preparation**: Load the necessary modules on the ACER Extreme system to access a C++ compiler and an MPI library.
+Utilize the `module load` command to equip your environment with the tools required for compiling and running your assignment on parallel programming.
-2. Modify the starter code to distribute the array of integers and perform the sum across all processes.
+2. **Modify the Starter Code**: Start with the provided starter file.
+Your task is to alter this code to distribute an array of integers across multiple MPI processes and perform the summation across all these processes efficiently.
-3. Create a Makefile to compile the program `datadistribution`, ensuring you have a `make all` and `make clean`.
-4. Develop a `datadistribution.pbs` PBS script for running your program.
-5. Submit your job using the `qsub` command on ACER Extreme resource.
+3. **Compile Using Makefile**: Create a `Makefile` that eases the compilation process of your project.
+Ensure it includes `make all` for compiling the `datadistribution` program and `make clean` to remove any compiled binaries and build artifacts.
+This facilitates an organized and efficient build process.
+4. **Generate PBS Script**: Craft a Portable Batch System (PBS) script named `datadistribution.pbs` to run your program using ACER's High-Performance Computing (HPC) resources.
+This script should outline the required computing resources, like the number of nodes and processors per node, critical for your program's execution on an HPC system.
+5. **Job Submission**: Employ the `qsub` command to submit your program for execution on the ACER Extreme system, with your `datadistribution.pbs` script as the parameter.
+This will place your program in the queue for execution on the cluster.
-6. Modify your program to measure the execution time of the parallel section, including the distribution of the array, local sum computation, and the collective operation to compute the total sum.
-7. Execute your program on 1, 2, 4, and 8 nodes.
-Ensure consistency in the execution environment for comparability of results.
+6. **Performance Exploration**: Adjust your program to record the execution time of the parallel section, which includes the array distribution, local sum calculation, and the collective operation for the total sum computation.
+This step is crucial for performance analysis.
+Run your program on different node configurations: 1, 2, 4, and 8 nodes.
+Ensure that the execution environment remains consistent across these runs to maintain result comparability.
-8. Analyze execution time data and create a graph plotting total execution time against the number of nodes.
-Include this graph in your submission.
+7. **Data Analysis and Visualization**: Analyze the collected execution time data and plot a graph showing the total execution time against the number of nodes used.
+This graph is an essential part of your submission, as it provides visual insight into the scalability of your solution.
-9. Add the performance graph and your modified source code, Makefile, and PBS scripts to your repository.
-10. Reflect on what you have learned about parallel computing and MPI after completing the assignment.
+8. **Reflective Learning**: Upon completing your experiments, reflect on your journey with parallel computing and MPI.
+Discuss the challenges encountered, solutions devised, and insights gained.
+This reflection fosters a deeper understanding of parallel computing concepts and MPI.
-11. Follow the semester-long guidelines for committing changes, pushing to your repository, and issuing a pull request.
+9. **Follow Submission Guidelines**: Adhere to the established guidelines for code submission throughout the semester.
+This includes committing your changes to GitHub, pushing them to a remote repository, and initiating a pull request for review.

 ## Submission Guidelines
 1. Ensure your code is properly documented and follows best practices.
-2. Include all necessary files, including the modified source code, Makefile, PBS scripts, and the performance graph.
+2. Include all necessary files, including the modified source code, Makefile, PBS scripts, and the performance graph(s).
 3. Follow the provided submission instructions for committing and pushing your changes.

 ## Evaluation Criteria